CumulusNetworks/docs/content/cumulus-netq-47/Installation-Management/Uninstall-NetQ.md

 First remove the data collected to free up used disk space.
 Then remove the software.

-1. Log on to the NetQ system server.
+1. Log in to the NetQ system server.

 2. Remove the data: